Little Neck Clams in Wine and Garlic Broth

 Instructions

 - In a large bowl, rinse the clams under cold running water and gently rub them together with your hands to allow any sand to rinse off their shells.
-Rinse and drain a few times.
+Rinse and drain a few times, until no sand at the bottom of the bowl is visible.
 Leave them in cold water until ready to cook them.

 - Meanwhile, drain the clams into a colander and quickly transfer them directly to the pot with garlic and olive oil.
 Add in the crushed red pepper and salt.
 Cover.
 Stir the clams after a minute.